careylpope/HackUMassXI/README.md

 # Bubble Up: Backend

 ## What is this?
 This is the repository built for the purpose of hosting of a server for our teams mobile app *"Bubble Up"*.
-It works using node.js in combination with Mongoose + MongoDB Atlas, Bcrpyt, and Render in order to provide remote access to data.
+It works using node.js and express in combination with Mongoose + MongoDB Atlas, Bcrpyt, and Render in order to provide remote access to data.
 - **Mongoose + MongoDB Atlas:** The cloud service that remotely hosts our 'cluster' - the collection of data on our users and posts
 - **Bcrpyt:** The encryption tool we use to store hashed passwords for our accounts, and to check passwords on sign-in attempts
 - **Render:** The hosting service that acts as the remote access point for connection to our backend